ImmuneMoon/Arrow_to_the_Knee/README.md

 4. **Test the Mod**:
    - Start Skyrim and load a saved game or start a new game.
-   - Verify that the mod is working by checking the new content (items, quests, etc.).
+   - Verify that the mod is working by checking the new content (teleportation, quest tracking, etc.).

+## Warning

+- **Play Elden Ring Offline**: To avoid any potential issues with online gameplay, make sure to play Elden Ring in offline mode while this mod is active.

 ## Troubleshooting

-- **Mod Not Appearing**: Ensure that `EldenRingArrowInTheKnee.esp` is enabled in the **Data Files** section of the Skyrim launcher.
+- **Mod Not Appearing**: Ensure that `EldenRingArrowInTheKnee.esp` is enabled in the **Data Files** section of the Skyrim launcher and that `Arrow to the Knee (1.0)` is in your Elden Ring mods folder.
 - **Missing Files**: Verify that all required files and directories are in the correct locations.

-- **Script Errors**: Ensure that Lua scripts are correctly placed in the `scripts` directory for Elden Ring.
+## Credits

+- **Developed by**: [ImmuneMoon]
+- **Special Thanks**: To Hydragal, the Skyrim, and Elden Ring communities for their support and inspiration.

-## Contact
+## License

-If you encounter any issues or have any questions, feel free to reach out to the mod creator.

-Enjoy your epic crossover adventure!
+This mod is provided as-is and is free to use for non-commercial purposes.
+Please credit the original author if you distribute this mod.